JSTOR-Labs/plant-humanities/docs/sunflower.md

 <param ve-entity eid="Q48292" title="Arles">
 <param ve-entity eid="Q2070979" title="senescence">
 <param ve-entity eid="Q2299244" title="wilting" aliases="wilt">
 In this still life, Vincent van Gogh explores the expressive capacity of floral forms and the color yellow by showing an arrangement of more than a dozen sunflowers in an earthenware vessel, against a buttercream background.
 The disparate shapes of their radiant ocher, mustard, and yellow-orange flower heads indicate that two different types of _Helianthus annuus_ are portrayed here and they were harvested at different stages of their life cycles.
-The sunflowers, at top left and center, have shed ray florets and started to wilt, whereas many of their plush counterparts—a double-flowered variety known as the "Teddy Bear"—are still vibrant.[^ref21] Van Gogh painted this and several other depictions of sunflowers directly from life during the summer of 1888, after relocating to Arles, France, the previous winter.[^ref22] Energized by the bright light of the Provençe during the warm months, the painter brought a renewed vigor to his art and, in the case of this picture, conveyed the visual and tactile appeal of mature _H. annuus_ and the x of flower senescence.
+The sunflowers, at top left and center, have shed ray florets and started to wilt, whereas many of their plush counterparts—a double-flowered variety known as the "Teddy Bear"—are still vibrant.[^ref21] Van Gogh painted this and several other depictions of sunflowers directly from life during the summer of 1888, after relocating to Arles, France, the previous winter.[^ref22] Energized by the bright light of Provence during the warm months, the painter brought a renewed vigor to his art and, in the case of this picture, his engagement with the visual and tactile appeal of mature _H. annuus_ and the x of flower senescence.
 <param ve-image fit="contain" primary url="https://upload.wikimedia.org/wikipedia/commons/f/fe/Vincent_van_Gogh_-_Sunflowers_%281888%2C_National_Gallery_London%29.jpg" title="Vincent van Gogh, _Sunflowers_, 1888, National Gallery, London">
 <param ve-image fit="contain" primary url="https://upload.wikimedia.org/wikipedia/commons/5/59/Helianthus_annuus_%28cultivar%29_02.jpg" title="_Helianthus annuus_ double flower mutant known as "teddy bear," attributed to Kor!An (Корзун Андрей), Wikimedia Commons">